adhbh/ewa-graphql/Readme.md

 # Setting up your first GraphQL server

 ###Introduction
 This article is first in the new tutorial series on GraphQL.
 In this series, we will do a walkthrough of key GraphQL concepts one by one.
-I have tried to keep every lesson short and simple so that you can work on it whenever you have some free time.
-By the end of this tutorial series, you will learn about:
+Every lesson has been kept short and simple so that you can work on it easily in free time.
+By the end of this tutorial series, you will have learned about:

-1. GraphQL queries and mutations,
+1. GraphQL queries and mutations

-2. schema and types system, and
+2. Schema and types system

-3. the best practices for using GraphQL in your projects.
+3. The best practices for using GraphQL in your projects

 In this first tutorial, we will begin with creating a GraphQL server using an open-source GraphQL editor called GraphIQL.
 Following that, we will create a simple GraphQL schema similar to Github's user object.
 We will also learn about `query arguments` and `aliases` and their applications.

 Let us begin with a brief introduction about GraphQL:

-[GraphQL][gql] is an appliction layer query language by Facebook.
+[GraphQL][gql] is an application layer query language by Facebook.
 With GraphQL, you can define your backend as a graph-based schema.
-The clients can get predicatable results by quering your dataset for exactly what they need.
+The clients can get predictable results by querying your dataset for exactly what they need.

-To demonstrate this, let us quickly set up a simple GraphhQL server on top of Github user API.
+To demonstrate this, let us quickly set up a simple GraphQL server on top of Github API.
 We will be using [reference implementation of GraphQL][gqljs] in Javascript.
 All of the code covered in this tutorial is available [here][repo].

 ### Setting up a server
-First, we will setup an HTTP server to receive graphql queries.
-I am using [Express][express] here since graphql provides a pluggable [middleware for express][gqlexpress] applications to easily create a graphql server.
+First, we will setup an HTTP server to receive GraphQL queries.
+I am using Express here since GraphQL provides a pluggable [middleware for express][gqlexpress] applications to easily create a GraphQL server.

 To get started, create a new node project, or clone this repository: